Break into a maniac’s house to discover what he hides in his basement!

 A maze of things to do

 The third act is when the game starts to come together.
 A gigantic house surrounded by accessible rails is, in fact, a huge sandbox for the player to explore and play with.
-However, due to the absence of direction, it becomes difficult to figure out where to go to do why.
+However, due to the absence of direction, it becomes difficult to figure out where to go to do what.
 And another issue is the confusing layout.
 Many rooms can only be accessed by having to climb/fall on the gigantic rooftop.
 It becomes hard to remember where is what, and if the player starts to move around important items then the mess can become diabolically annoying.
 I spent hours figuring out how to retrieve a simple key stuck to a room-sized magnet, only to realize that the key opened a door on the ground floor that I got used to bypass by breaking a window.
 I think that it’s good to have puzzles that are hard to solve, but there should have been a better balance and direction.
 Secrets can be hard to find, but it’s annoying not to be able to have the slightest idea on how to reach the basic items necessary for further exploration.
 Sometimes I would open an area through bugs and glitches rather than using the obscure way the developers had intended.

 Flashes of brilliance